Pentesting is not just for enterprise: Why SMBs are the real targets

 • Use of outdated software and systems

-SMBs often store valuable customer data, making them appealing.
+SMBs often store valuable customer data, making them appealing targets.
 This data can be stolen and sold on the dark web.
-As such, understanding their risk profile is crucial to improving defenses.
-Recognizing these threats and taking action can protect a business�۪s future.
-Investing in cybersecurity is an essential step for every SMB.
+Understanding their risk profile is crucial to improving defenses.
+Recognizing these threats and taking action can protect a business’s future — investing in cybersecurity is an essential step for every SMB.

 The Dark Web: A Growing Threat to Small Businesses

 The dark web serves as a marketplace for stolen data and hacking tools.
-It�۪s a hidden part of the internet that thrives on anonymity.
-For SMBs, it poses an ever�ېpresent threat.
+It’s a hidden part of the internet that thrives on anonymity, posing an ever-present threat to SMBs.

 The dark web also enables collaboration among hackers.
-They share techniques and tools, increasing the threat to SMBs.
-As these tools become more accessible, even small�ېtime criminals pose a significant risk.
+They share techniques and tools, increasing the overall threat.
+As these tools become more accessible, even small-time criminals can launch significant attacks.

 • Sale of customer data and company information